 If you have enough enthusiasm to create your own configuration for a certain game (and maybe to share one in reWASD community later :P ), you need to know a few things:

-- Before you remap and use controller on PC, try to play the game with keyboard to make sure you know all the controls and how often you use them
+- Before you remap and use Xbox One controller on PC, try to play the game with keyboard to make sure you know all the controls and how often you use them

 - Divide keybindings by groups of action

-- Each game genre has it’s own specifics at the point of using the controller on PC while playing
+- Each game genre has it’s own gameplay specifics while you use Xbox One controller on PC

 - If the game already has controller support you’d like to change — don’t forget to unmap controller buttons.